FAQs

 The best site I recommend is RichKern.com .
 It is a comprehensive site that has all the US collegiate programs.
 You can use it as a guess for the first few times then you have the option of subscribing to it.

 All the universities from the United States have rules set by their governing bodies.
 For example : The NCAA has rules that govern the conduct and actions of their member schools.
 There are many different rules and their website NCAA.ORG will have a set of those rules that you can read about.
-The NAIA has a set of rules and they can be viewed at www.naia.org The NJCAA has a governing body also and rules and those can be viewed on their website.
+The NAIA has a set of rules and they can be viewed at www.naia.org However the overall view for NAIA schools is that there are no rules for them when it comes to recruiting.
+The NJCAA has a governing body also and rules and those can be viewed on their website.
 However the Canadian Universities (USports) and CCAA have no rules when it comes to recruiting.

 A verbal commitment is a verbal contract between the athlete and the school that is offering the athletic scholarship.

-No. You should not break a verbal with out good reason and changing schools is not one of those reasons.
-Further more if a coach is suggesting that one should realize how good is the word of the person that is suggesting that?
+No. You should not break a verbal without good reason and changing schools is not one of those reasons.
+Furthermore if a coach is suggesting that one should realize break a verbal .
+Common sense should prevail, how good is the word of the person that is suggesting that?